mcu-tools/mcuboot/boot/cypress/README.md

 ### Disclaimer

-Given solution is included in `mcuboot` repository with purpose to demonstrate basic consepts and features of MCUBoot library on Cypress PSoC 6 device.
-Applications are created per mcuboot library maintainers requirements.
+Given solution is included in `MCUboot` repository with purpose to demonstrate basic consepts and features of MCUboot library on Cypress PSoC 6 device.
+Applications are created per MCUboot library maintainers requirements.
 Implemetation differs from conventional and recomended by Cypress Semiconductors development flow for PSoC 6 devices.
 These applications are not recomended as a starting point for development and should not be considered as supported examples for PSoC 6 devices.

-Examples provided to use with **ModusToolbox® Software Environment** are a recommended reference point to start development of MCUBoot based bootloaders for PSoC 6 devices.
+Examples provided to use with **ModusToolbox® Software Environment** are a recommended reference point to start development of MCUboot based bootloaders for PSoC 6 devices.

 Refer to **Cypress Semiconductors** [github](https://github.com/cypresssemiconductorco) page to find examples.